nmanchev/databricks-blog/README.md

 # databricks-blog
 Supplementary materials to various Databricks Blog posts

+* model-quantization: Notebook for the "Speeding up LLM inference by using model quantization in Databricks" blog article